 Harsher in Hindsight: A rare meta example.
 Iron Chef Jose Garces competes on Chopped All-Stars, getting chopped in the appetizer round.
-The next week, he's on Iron Chef America competing against Chopped Grand Champion Madison Cowan and "Team Chopped" in Battle Kale.
+The next week, he's on Iron Chef America competing against Chopped Grand Champion Madison Cowan and "Team Chopped" (including his chief opponent in that now-legendary showdown, Lance Nitahara, and Judge Amanda Freitag) in Battle Kale.
 The result of that ICA battle, as well as the implications of it, makes that Chopped episode especially harsh on him.

 In the episode with the 4 army chefs, it came down to chef Robbie and Chef Jacoby, both of whom were recipients of Heartwarming moments.
 Chef Robbie had been discharged due to severe PTSD and was playing to win money to take his family with him, while Chef Jacoby was a Navy man who was out of the service and wanted more time with his family and to start his own cooking business.
 Chef Robbie won in a split decision (his deconstructed sundae as well Jacoby's bread pudding and crumble were excellent dishes), and even Scott Conant had nothing but praise for Chef Jacoby, telling him "Welcome to our circle" with all the judges believing he had an amazing future as a chef.